How much is your car worth?

 The Tucson has a standard locking fuel door with a remote release located convenient to the driver.
 A locking fuel door helps prevent vandalism, such as sugar in the tank and fuel theft.
 The 500X doesn’t offer a locking fuel door.

 The Insurance Institute for Highway Safety (IIHS) conducts detailed tests on headlights for their range both straight ahead and in curves and to be certain they don’t exceed acceptable amounts of glare to oncoming drivers.
-The Tucson’s available headlights were rated “Acceptable” by the IIHS, while the 500X’s headlights are rated “Poor.”
+The Tucson’s available headlights were rated “Good” by the IIHS, while the 500X’s headlights are rated “Poor.”

 The Tucson has a standard automatic headlight on/off feature.
 When the ignition is on, the headlights automatically turn on at dusk and off after dawn.
 The 500X only offers an automatic headlight on/off feature as an extra cost option.